Chris Kelly (footballer, born 1948)

 Chris Kelly (born 14 October 1948) is an English former professional footballer who played in the Football League, as a forward.

+Playing career

 Kelly began his career at Tooting & Mitcham United before becoming a vital part of Leatherhead's cup run in 1974–1975.
 As a result of this Kelly received minor celebrity status and because of his outspoken comments became known as the "Leatherhead Lip".
 On the back of the cup run, Kelly made a brief but unsuccessful move to Millwall in 1975 after which he returned to Leatherhead where he saw out his career.

+Managerial career

+Kelly managed Kingstonian on two separate occasions, the main being between March 1986 - May 1994, taking over from his former Leatherhead manager Billy Miller, and returned for a shorter stint between January 1995 - May 1995.